Out and About

 Freeport – An outlet centre with over 85 famous named stores offering up to 60% off every day, including M&S, Nike, Gap, Home Bargains and Costa.
 Free parking.

-Williams & Griffin – An award-winning department store.
+Fenwicks – An award-winning department store.
 Six floors offering everything from fashion to furniture.
-World famous brands.
-The latest must-haves.
-Superb gifts.
+World famous brands, the latest must-haves, superb gifts.

 The Beth Chatto Gardens – Covering 6 acres, these beautiful gardens have become world famous.
 Original problem areas have been transformed into gravel, water and woodland gardens by the careful selection of plants chosen for each habitat.